 The licensee shall ensure that the interim reinstatement conforms to the prescribed standards referred to in Section 4 of these notes for guidance and that the permanent reinstatement conforms to the prescribed standard throughout the guarantee period.
 The guarantee period conforms to the prescribed standard throughout the guarantee period.
 The guarantee period shall begin on completion of the permanent reinstatement and run for two years, or for three years in the case of deep openings.
 A deep opening is one in which the depth of cover over the buried plant or equipment is greater than 1.5 metres.

-Inspection and fees
+Inspections and Defect fees

-Inspection fees will be made by or on behalf of the council in accordance with the Code of Practice for Inspections and it is intended that three inspections will be carried out at the following stages:
+Inspections will be made by or on behalf of the council in accordance with the Code of Practice for Inspections and it is intended that three inspections will be carried out at the following stages:

 - Undertaken during the progress of the works.